 The High Trestle Trail is one of the most pristine and highly trafficked trails in Iowa—even at night.
 The trail’s popularity is largely due to its famous 130-foot-tall High Trestle Bridge, which boasts one of the most well-known rail-trail art installations in the country, From Here to There.
 Wrapped in 43 twisting, diamond-shaped steel ribs lined with LED lights, the bridge elicits the sensation of traveling down a mine shaft—a nod to the area’s coal-mining history.

-If you’re interested in traveling the entirety of the High Trestle Trail, the best place to start is at the west end in Woodward.
+If you’re interested in traveling the entirety of the High Trestle Trail, the best place to start is at the northwest endpoint, located just west of Woodward.
+A partially completed connector trail will join the High Trestle Trail with the 89-mile Raccoon River Valley Trail.
 Exhibits inside the former rail house explore the history of the disused line the trail now inhabits, and art and local signage pay homage to both the trail and the area’s railroad days.